binkley/homebrewery-files/witch.md

   When a Witch wants to hide someone, they stay that way.

 - **Protection from Energy** <br>
+  The storm broke, the fire flared, the frost bit, but you'll be a little safer.

 - **Remove Curse** <br>
   Undo the harmful words of others.